-One thing I’ve learned is that sin is relative, this is to say that sin is not an absolute among Christians.
+One thing I’ve learned is that sin is relative, this is to say that sin is not an absolute among Religious people.

-I didn’t know this in the beginning and it caused huge arguments with fellow Christians because I kept pointing out bad behavior that I originally thought was inappropriate.
+I didn’t know this in the beginning and it caused huge arguments with fellow church goers because I kept pointing out bad behavior that I originally thought was inappropriate.
 But over time I came to realize that sin is only sinful as it relates to the following:

 - Individual Biblical Interpretation